YinseoCho/Bayes_UGent_2018/day_1_model_comparison_ANOVA/Model_comparison_approach_to_ANOVA.md

 incremental: true
 type: lineheight

-Which models are contained in the 2X2 ANOVA?
+Which models are contained in a 2X2 ANOVA?

 $$
 \begin{align}